 Osprey Duro 1.5 Review

-Cons: Heavy, pockets, reservoir, bouncy
+Cons: Heavy, awkward pockets, reservoir is hard to fill, bouncy

 Compare to Similar Products

 There are quite a few components to the Duro that we enjoyed.
 This is the most affordable running vest to offer a magnetic sternum clip for the hydration hose and has several zippered pockets.